X9Developers/DexAPI/README.md

 * Port:
 * Tls cert:

-To create the bot you need to follow the protobuf file (lssdrpc.proto) that comes within the lssd zip, in the app folder. which is downloaded from [here](https://github.com/X9Developers/DexAPI/releases/download/v2020.01.23/lssd.zip)
+To create the bot you need to follow the protobuf file (lssdrpc.proto) that comes within the lssd zip, in the app folder. which is downloaded from [releases page](https://github.com/X9Developers/DexAPI/releases), take the last version

-Step 1: Create the grpc client for each service,  and create the trading pair for example:
+Step 1: Add the currencies (you must use only the available ones from our [orderbook](http://orderbook.stakenet.io/))

+    // currencies
-    object Exchange {
+    service currencies {
-        def apply(lssdConfig: LssdRpcConfig,
-                    lndLtcConfig: LndRpcConfig,
-                    lndXsnConfig: LndRpcConfig): Exchange = {
-            val currenciesLssd =
-            LssdClientBuilder.currenciesClient(lssdConfig.host, lssdConfig.port)
-            val ordersLssd =
-            LssdClientBuilder.ordersClient(lssdConfig.host, lssdConfig.port)
-            val tradingPairLssd =
-            LssdClientBuilder.tradingPairsClient(lssdConfig.host, lssdConfig.port)
-            val swapsLssd =
-            LssdClientBuilder.swapsClient(lssdConfig.host, lssdConfig.port)
+        rpc AddCurrency (AddCurrencyRequest) returns (AddCurrencyResponse);
     }

+Step 2 Then you must create the trading pair with:

+    // trading pairs
+    service tradingPairs {
+        rpc EnableTradingPair (EnableTradingPairRequest) returns (EnableTradingPairResponse);
     }

-Step 2: Create the trading pair:

-First we must add a currency to our lssd with:

-    AddCurrencyRequest(
-        currency = "XSN,
-        lndChannel = "localhost:1003",
-        tlsCert = "/resources/tls.cert" )
-    currenciesLssd.addCurrency(request)

-Step 3 Then you must create the trading pair with:

-    tradingPairLssd.enableTradingPair(EnableTradingPairRequest(pair))

-Step 4: Place orders:
+Step 3: Place orders:
-We have to create the order request for example:
+We have to create the order request with:

-    val request = PlaceOrderRequest(
+    message PlaceOrderRequest {
-          pairId = "XSN_LTC",
+        string pairId = 1;
-          side = OrderSide.buy,
+        OrderSide side = 2;
-          funds = Some(BigInteger(funds.toString)),
+        BigInteger funds = 3;
-          price = Some(BigInteger(price.toString)),
+        BigInteger price = 4; // missing on market orders
-        )

-Step 5: Send the request to the lssd with:

-    exchange.placeOrder(request)

-Step 6: Wait until lssd daemon completes the swap, you can subscribe to swaps to know if swap is success or failure for example:

-      swapLssd.subscribeSwaps(SubscribeSwapsRequest()).foreach { f =>
-        f.value match {
-          case Value.Success(value) =>
-            log(s"swap success: $value")
-          case Value.Failure(value) =>
-            log(s"swap failure: $value")
-          case Value.Empty => println("unknown message")
     }

+Step 4: Send the request to the lssd with:

+    rpc PlaceOrder (PlaceOrderRequest) returns (PlaceOrderResponse);

+Step 5: Waits until lssd daemon completes the swap, you can subscribe to swaps to know if swap is success or failure with:

+    // swaps
+    service swaps {
+        rpc SubscribeSwaps (SubscribeSwapsRequest) returns (stream SwapResult);
     }